finnmayhew/Finns-Minecraft-Maze-Generator/README.md

 ## To do

-- fix holes in Minecraft maze
+- build rooms
+- customize generation algorithm
 - add more maze types